kshedden/case_studies/methods/survival.md

 have systematically different censoring times than people are prone to having late events.

-Since we don't observe $T$ and $R$ together, independent censoring is usually an untestable assumption, but in some cases, based on the study design or other external information, there may be reason to accept it and in other cases there may be good reason to doubt that independent censoring holds.
+Since we don't observe $T$ and $R$ together, independent censoring is almost always an untestable assumption, but in some cases, based on the study design or other external information, there may be reason to accept it and in other cases there may be good reason to doubt that independent censoring holds.
 There are various methods for effectively handling dependently censored data, but that is an advanced topic that we will not consider further here.